Too many high earners confuse income with wealth.

 1. Having a Low Savings Rate

 Depending on who you ask, Americans save between 3% and 10% of their paychecks, on average.
-The Federal Reserve estimates it at 8.1% currently, while a report from the International Monetary Fund estimated it at 3%.
+The Federal Reserve shows it hovering between 5% and 8% over the last decade (pandemic skewing aside), while a report from the International Monetary Fund estimated it at 3%.

 Either way, it’s not enough.